Woman inspecting model house with microscope|Condition report|Condition report|Condition report|Condition report

 2. Issue a separate Form 11 for each specific breach and in Part 4 state what part of the Agreement was breached and what action is required to remedy the breach.

-Q: I have just completed a routine inspection and the tenants aren't looking after the yard.
+Q: I have just completed a routine inspection, and the tenants aren't looking after the yard.
 They've also made one of the smoke alarms non-operational.
-I can't see in the Form 18a a standard term I can breach them for - can you help me find it?
+I can't see a standard term in the Form 18a that I can issue a breach forI - can you help me find it?

-Q: I have just completed a routine inspection and the tenants have a dog they haven't got approval for.
+Q: I have just completed a routine inspection, and the tenants have a dog they haven't got approval for.
 What do I put on the breach notice?

-A: There is a standard term of the Form 18a in relation to pets, so you would first check the Form 18a, Item 17 and determine what was agreed to in the agreement for pets.
-If the tenant has a pet that wasn't agreed to, you would reference Item 17 and standard term 24 (1) (2).
+A: There is a standard term of the Form 18a in relation to pets, so you would first check the Form 18a, Item 19 and determine what was agreed to in the agreement for pets.
+If the tenant has a pet that wasn't agreed to, you would reference Item 19 and standard term 34 (1).

 Best Practice Tip: